 Government says one police officer was stoned to death by protesters in the second largest city of Bulawayo.

 The decision by government to block internet on Tuesday did not stop the protests.
+Some services had been restored by Wednesday afternoon.

 Zimbabwe Lawyers for Human Rights spokesperson Kumbirai Mafunda said nearly 100 people had appeared in court at the Harare Magistrate Court yesterday and more are expected to appear in the coming days.